What We Do

 Education.
 Mass LGBTQ Bar educates the Massachusetts legal community about legal issues impacting the LGBTQ community, monitors emerging legal trends and participates in legislative hearings and judicial proceedings effecting members of our community.

 Support.
 Mass LGBTQ Bar promotes full and equal participation in the legal profession by lesbians, gay men, and bisexual and transgender people, and actively supports the appointment of qualified members of the LGBTQ community to the judiciary.
-Through our Mentoring Program, Alec Gray Scholarship [Matt, please link to scholarship page], and social events, we provide a professional and social support network for LGBTQ members of the Massachusetts legal community in all areas of professional practice.
+Through our Mentoring Program, Alec Gray Scholarship, and social events, we provide a professional and social support network for LGBTQ members of the Massachusetts legal community in all areas of professional practice.